StrongLoop-Evangelists/workshop-band-app/workshop/01-init.md

    create client/README.md
 ```

+For an explanation of all the files and directories that the tool creates, see [Project layout reference](http://loopback.io/doc/en/lb3/Project-layout-reference.html) in the LoopBack documentation.

-At this point, our application has been scaffolded and the generator runs `npm install` to retrieve all of our external dependences.
+At this point, the tool has scaffolded our application.
+Then it runs `npm install` to install all of the application's external dependences.
 This may take a moment, depending on internet connection.
 Do not be alarmed by the many modules that are installed: to reduce duplication of effort, Node.js has a large ecosystem of many small modules.
-The node package manager, npm, handles these modules in a smart and efficient manner.
+The Node package manager, npm, handles these modules in a smart and efficient manner.

-Once the installation of external modules is complete, we will see a listing of these modules in a tree structure.
+Once the tool finishes installation of external modules, we will see a listing of these modules in a tree structure.

 ### Handy next steps for our convenience